• Skip to primary navigation

 The experts believe that your baby will use THREE THOUSAND diapers in just the first year.
 Yikes!
 That’s a lot of diaper changes.

-If you’re buying the costly diapers, there’s going to be a big cost difference, and this difference extends until your baby is potty trained..
+If you’re buying the costly diapers, there’s going to be a big cost difference, and this difference extends until you’ve potty trained baby..

 Approximate cost of more expensive diapers: 1,200.00